eugenia1984/english/glossary.md

 - **today**: is a word used to refer to the current day, the day that is happening now.

 - **To collaborate**: means to work together with others to achieve a common goal, often involving shared responsibilities and teamwork. **Collaborating** emphasizes working together as a team

+- **To coordinate** means to arrange for things to work together effectively.
+For example, She coordinates the team's meetings means she arranges the meetings so everyone can attend.

 - **To manage** means to be in charge of or control something.
 For example, He manages a small team at work means he is responsible for overseeing the team.